-Now I want you to look below that and see because of fees, I am losing 1 year of retirement income.
-Overall, I will pay over $16,421 in fees in my retirement account.
+Now I want you to look below that and see that because of fees, I am losing 1 year of retirement income.
+Overall, I will pay over $6,681 in fees in my retirement account.
 If you don’t know how much you are paying in investment fees, you have to find out.
-It can be costing you your retirement.
+It can be costing you a big chunk of your retirement.

-Below the graph, you can play with how much you contribute to your 401k each year, how much your employer matches, the annual growth rate of the account and any additional fees you pay.
+Below the graph, you can vary how much you contribute to your 401k each year, how much your employer matches, the annual growth rate of the account and any additional fees you pay.
 Changing these assumptions will change the graph and will update the numbers for you.

 While the 401k Fee Analyzer goes in-depth with your investment fees, you can also see the fees you pay in your other accounts as well.
 In these cases, Personal Capital will show you how much you are paying in fees per holding, per year.

 This has been a recent update to the service that Personal Capital offers.
 And trust me, it is incredible!
 When you create your free account, you have access to their retirement planning tool, which is essentially a monte carlo simulation.
 Did I just lose you?

 A monte carlo simulation runs 1,000 or more different simulations of what the stock market can do over a period of time.
 It then takes all of this data and your investments and goals and sees how they all end up in the future.
 Based on the confidence of the results, you have an expectation of what will happen.